1

 Freestanding Birth Centers

-A Birthing Center is licensed free-standing healthcare facility (not a hospital, nor attached to or located within a hospital) where care providers, including licensed Certified Nurse Midwives (CNMs) and physician (MDs/DOs) identified in Rule (6 CCR 1011-1 Chapter 22) as clinical staff, provide family-centered, culturally competent and comprehensive prenatal, labor and delivery and postpartum care to healthy low-risk pregnant women and their newborns.
+A Birthing Center is a licensed free-standing healthcare facility (not a hospital, nor attached to or located within a hospital) where care providers, including licensed Certified Nurse Midwives (CNMs) and physician (MDs/DOs) identified in Rule (6 CCR 1011-1 Chapter 22) as clinical staff, provide family-centered, culturally competent and comprehensive prenatal, labor and delivery and postpartum care to healthy low-risk pregnant women and their newborns.
 Birth Center Health Care Facilities are licensed through the Colorado Department of Public Health & Environment (CDPHE) and regulated through statutory authority identified in sections 25-1.5-103 & 25-3-100.5, et seq., C.R.S. and C.R.S.12-30-118.

 Back to Top